jaredwray/cacheable/packages/flat-cache/README.md

 - Easily Loads the data from disk and into memory with `load` or `loadFile`
 - Uses `ttl` and `lruSize` to manage the cache and persist the data
 - Only saves the data to disk if the data has changed even when using `persistInterval` or calling `save()`
-- Uses `flatted` to parse and stringify the data by default but can be overridden using `parse` and `stringify` in options
+- Uses `flatted` to parse and stringify the data by default but can be overridden using `serialize` and `deserialize` in options
 - ESM and CommonJS support with TypeScript typings and maintained regularly!

 # Table of Contents